noomerzx/vue-sellsuki-auth-2/readme.md

   ]
 })

-// Set plugin option
-let options = {
+// Set plugin option set store to true if you need to verify store token let options = {
   portal: 'loginPortalUrl',
-  router: router
+  router: router,
+  store: true // default false
 }

 // Normally the plugin will inject prepare login page and route to your instance.